+We know that Qt is one of the best technologies when it comes to developing UI and human-machine interfaces.
 You might say that Qt 5 is good enough for you.
 Your application works perfectly well, and you don’t see any benefits of migration.
 Instead, you think about disadvantages, such as problems with building and running applications or countless hours of wasted time.
 I want to introduce to you the main advantages of Qt 6 and, later in this article, show that migration does not have to be a journey through hell.

 So, why Qt 6?

 - Improved performance.
 Qt 6 introduces a new rendering pipeline that improves performance and reduces memory usage, resulting in faster and more responsive applications.

 - Improved QML.
 QML has been enhanced with better performance, improved support for exporting C++ classes to QML and more powerful tooling for debugging QML code.
 The new Qt Quick Compiler allows you to precompile QML files for faster startup times.

 - Improved modules.
 Some modules have been rewritten and improved, e.g., Qt Quick 3D, Qt Multimedia, and Qt WebEngine.
 Using the latest version of these modules will ensure that your application is up-to-date with current standards.

 - Add-On modules.
 Many modules will be available as an add-ons.
 It will make the Qt binary smaller and allow you to download the module only when it is needed in the project.

 - Unified backend.
 Qt 6 provides a single API for accessing platform-specific functionalities across several environments.
 This includes graphics, multimedia, input and windowing systems.

 - Long-term support.
 Qt 5 has already reached its end of life, and while there are still security and bug fixes available for some of the older versions, any new features or functionality will only be available in Qt 6.
 If you don’t want your application to become obsolete too quickly, you should take up the migration.